cpdhleague/Guide-book/_posts/2026-07-10-wandertale-mentor-and-friends-pdh-deck-tech.md

 Vigilance is probably the most important keyword in the deck, so I make it my top priority.
 Since the deck wants to swing out and beat faces in, it's easy to leave ourselves open and vulnerable to crack-back attacks.
 Vigilance allows us to push damage while also keeping up blockers to protect ourselves.
 You'll also notice that I've kept a [[Haunted Cloak]] in my list — being able to swing with the creature you just played and keep it up as a blocker, maximizing your damage each turn?
 It's just *chef's kiss.*

-{% include card-grid.html cards="Oakgnarl Warrior, Iron Giant, Beacon Behemoth, Elfhname Wurm, Skysnare Spider" %}
+{% include card-grid.html cards="Oakgnarl Warrior, Iron Giant, Beacon Behemoth, Elfhame Wurm, Skysnare Spider" %}

 ## *Trample*